3liz/qjazz/doc/intro.rst

 Description
 ===========

-Py-qgis-server2 is a set of services for serving Qgis 3 server requests.
+Py-qgis-server is a set of services for serving Qgis 3.4+ server requests.

-The py-qgis-server2 setup is splitted in 3 different services:
+The py-qgis-server setup is splitted in 3 different services:

 - Services using gRCP protocols for running qgis servers processes
 - Middleware asynchronous HTTP proxy for routing requests to differents worker backends